 What to do on Jetty Island?
 Seattle Magazine says:

-Seattle magazines is the best way to spend time on Jenny’s swimming and seam castle building.
-All the same castle building is something we get to enjoy very often on Washington state beaches, because the speech was formed from sand collected from ocean depths, the fine sand is great for Sandcastle building
+According to Seattle magazine, the best way to spend time on Jetty Island is swimming and sandcastle building.
+Sandcastle building isn’t something we get to enjoy very often on Washington state beaches, so Jetty Island’s sock sand is a rare treat.
+Because the island and it’s beaches were formed from dredged up sand collected from shipping channels and harbors of the Puget Sound depths, the fine sand is great for Sandcastle building.

 If you are headed to Jetty Island as a solo traveler, be sure and check out my guide to enjoying the beach as a solo traveler.